-Providing low-cost and FREE surgeries to qualified limited-income, full-time residents of Truckee, Sierra County, Eastern Placer County or Eastern Nevada County.
-(Sierra County residents can use Plumas Veterinary Services in Beckwourth if unable to transport pets to Truckee.)
+Providing low-cost and FREE surgeries to qualified limited-income, full-time residents of Truckee, Sierra County, Eastern Placer County and Eastern Nevada County.

-The Humane Society of Truckee-Tahoe, Town of Truckee Animal Services and Wylie Animal Rescue Foundation have combined forces to provide low-cost and FREE Community Spay and Neuter options.
+The Humane Society of Truckee-Tahoe, Town of Truckee Animal Services, Wylie Animal Rescue Foundation, Placer County, and several local veterinarians have combined forces to provide low-cost and FREE Community Spay and Neuter options.
 Through these programs, local residents who require financial assistance can obtain FREE or low-cost spay or neuter surgeries for their dogs and cats at our public animal shelter, or at participating Veterinary Hospitals.

 Our Community Spay/Neuter Program offers FREE spay and neuter services to all local Pitbulls and Chihuahuas, we welcome US military to spay/neuter their dog or cat FREE of charge, with a valid military ID or proof of service, and qualifying residents of Eastern Placer County can have their dog or cat spayed/neutered FREE of charge.

 **Because the program’s funds are limited, we ask that only pet owners who cannot afford the surgery without assistance use the voucher.
 This program was not established to act as a discount program, but as a financial assistance program to those in true financial need.
 If spay/neuter surgery is not in your budget, please consider adoption from our shelter for your next pet, as every pet adopted out is already altered, microchipped, and up-to-date on vaccinations!